AdobeDocs/control-panel.en/help/subdomains-certificates/using/setting-up-new-subdomain.md

     ![](assets/subdomain7.png)

+    You can get more details on the configuration progress by clicking the subdomain delegation **[!UICONTROL Details]** button.

+    ![](assets/subdomain_audit.png)

 1. Eventually, the **Deliverability team** will be notified about the new subdomain, in order to audit it.
 The audit process can take up to 10 business days after the subdomain has been delegated.

+    >[!IMPORTANT]
+    >
-The checks that are performed include feedback loops and spam complaint loops testing.
+    >The deliverability checks that are performed include feedback loops and spam complaint loops testing.
 We therefore do not recommend using the subdomain before the audit has been completed, as it could result in bad subdomain reputation.

-    You can get more details on the configuration progress by clicking the **[!UICONTROL Process details]** button.

-    ![](assets/subdomain_audit.png)

 1. At the end of the process, the subdomains will be configured to work with your Adobe Campaign instance and the elements below will be created:

     * **The subdomain with the following DNS records**: SOA, MX, CNAME(s), DKIM, SPF, TXT,
     * **Additional subdomains** to host mirror, resource, tracking pages and domain key,
     * **Inboxes**: Sender, Error, Reply-to.

     By default, the "Reply-to" inbox from the Control Panel is configured to clear emails and is not reviewable.
 If you want to monitor your "Reply-to" inbox for your marketing campaigns, do not use this address.